 There are many challenges to face throughout our school life, living away from home and, at times, feeling homesick.
-You will be living alongside people with different values and beliefs and you may find it challenging at times.
+As you learn to live alongside people with different values and beliefs, you may find it challenging at times.

 You may have worries at home that you'd like to talk about, or you're worried about what will happen if you forget to do your prep.
 There are a lot of people to help you.